 Opportunities in Japanese

 We enable students to explore all aspects of language and culture.
 We offer four levels of language instruction (read more about placement into Japanese language classes).
 We have summer, one-semester, and year-long study-abroad programs at several top universities in Japan.
 We also offer courses in English on Japanese literature, film, and popular culture (related courses in Japanese history, politics, anthropology, and more are offered in other departments).
 And we encourage students to develop individual research projects, which can focus on literature, anime, music, fashion, foodways, politics, and more.
-Check out recent student projects on contemporary Japanese culture.
+Check out recent student projects on contemporary Japanese culture and anime.
 Students can pursue a minor in Japanese Studies, a self-designed major in Japanese Studies, or a major in Asian and Middle Eastern Studies, on an East Asian Studies track.
 Use the links to the left to learn more.